BenAlk/wager/CONTEXT.md

 1. Courier gives notice / last day worked
 2. Van returned on off-hire date
 3. Company calculates deposit shortfall: `£500 - deposit_paid_so_far`
-4. Final paycheck is reduced by shortfall amount
+4. Final paycheck is reduced by shortfall amount (only what's available)
+   - Example: £200 shortfall, but final pay is £150 → Company takes £150, chases remaining £50 if damage exceeds
 5. Full £500 deposit held for 6 weeks from off-hire date
 6. After 6 weeks:
    - If no fines/damage → Full £500 refunded